Strengthening community capacity to improve the health of adolescents and young adults

-- Helps communities organize and strategize around how to address social determinants of health that create inequities among youth.
+- Supports communities to organize and strategize around how to address social determinants of health that create inequities among youth.

-- Communicates emerging research and HIV prevention practices via webinars and other resources.
+- Communicates emerging research and best practices via webinars and other resources.

-- Builds upon 50 years of expertise serving high-risk youth in the Division of Adolescent Medicine at Children's Hospital Los Angeles.
+- Builds upon over 50 years of expertise serving youth in the Division of Adolescent and Young Adult Medicine at Children's Hospital Los Angeles in partnership with communities.

 Linkage to Care for Youth: Lessons Learned from Project SMILE